NAMlab/panomiX-tool/README.md

 ## Multi-Omics Prediction with XGBoost

 PanomiX leverages **XGBoost** for high-dimensional multi-omics data analysis.
 Unlike traditional multivariate dimension reduction techniques, XGBoost focuses on supervised learning, using decision trees as base models, and applying gradient boosting to optimize performance, making it highly suitable for finding relationships between complex datasets.
-PanomiX uses the following steps to make the model training to minimize loss and improve prediction.
+PanomiX uses the following steps to make the mode training to minimize loss and improve prediction.

-### Data Splitting Options
+Data Splitting Options

 Users can split datasets via: